Manithj/My-Diary-App/README.md

 # My-Diary-App

-Diary App developed using Kotlin
+Diary App developed using Kotlin and developed by `Manith Jayaba`.